 Every stream deserves a stream steward….become a volunteer stream monitor today!

-To join our team contact: Nancy Sheehan, Volunteer Stream Monitoring Coordinator
+To join our team contact: Becca Dymzarov, Volunteer Stream Monitoring Coordinator

 The Rock River Basin faces many challenges to maintaining water quality and quantity including extreme weather patterns and climate change, mounting pressure from urbanization, pollution from point and non-point sources, and threats posed by invasive species.
 Equally challenging have been efforts to involve the public in watershed management planning and project implementation.
 The Rock River Coalition believes that we all share responsibility and all have a role to play in meeting these challenges to clean water.
 Only by working collaboratively can we balance increasing societal demands on water with those of the environment.

 The Rock River Coalition works to facilitate public engagement in watershed management through its volunteer stream monitoring program.
 Citizen participation is the cornerstone of the Rock River Coalition stream monitoring program.

 Established in 2002, the RRC has trained over 200 volunteers to “test the waters” using easy-to-learn methods developed by the state-wide Water Action Volunteers Program (WAV), a collaboration between the Wisconsin Department of Natural Resources (WDNR) and the University of Wisconsin-Cooperative Extension (UWEX).
 Currently, the Rock River Coalition has over 80 volunteer stream monitors collecting water quality data throughout the Rock River Basin.

 - For our stream, the Rock River Coalition envisions a future in which every stream in the Basin has water quality data available for enhanced, science-based, decision-making.